utwente-fmt/dftcalc/README.md

 exact operation (the --exact switch), you need DFTRES and IMRMC, Storm, or Modest.

+**yaml-cpp**
+Install using your favorite package manager, e.g. 'dnf install yaml-cpp-devel' on Fedora.

 **CADP**
 See the [CADP website](http://www.inrialpes.fr/vasy/cadp/) on how to obtain a license and download the CADP toolkit.